BEING UPFRONT: A Pictorial Guide to Bodacious Women in Anime--Page 10 (T-W)

 Jura from VandreadBarnette from VandreadB.C. from Vandread

 During the space colonialization, a ship got lost and its crewmen and women divided, with each sex occupying its own planet and reproducing via genetic engineering.
 An interstellar war broke out between the two of them, and a crew of pirate women from the Mejale empire attacked the men's empire Tarak during the launch of their new flagship.
 The hot-headed Hibiki Tokai, sick of his status as a lowly gruntworker, had been planning to steal one of the mechas he had been helping to build.
 He, Bart Garsus and Duero Mcfile are captured by the pirates and taken aboard their spaceship, the Nirvana.
 At first, the three of them were terrified, especially given the stories they had been raised on about how women eat men's livers, but all three wind up finding out first-hand that they were wrong, and the women are surprised by them in turn.
 They wind up being given respectable positions on the ship, and even some positive (and very curious) interest by some of the women--which helps when they all learn that their real enemy is not each other.
 Three of the Nirvana's crew include Jura Basil Elden, pilot, highly emotional and vain flirt, and owner of the biggest...hair on the ship (Note: Meia Gisborn, the woman in the background, appears to qualify for this page...until you see her wearing anything other than her standard outfit.
 Cool character, but she's not in).
 She is closest to fellow pilot Barnette Orangello, and Jura even makes noises about wanting to start a family with her...but she's also curious about what it would be like to reproduce the way men and women used to.
 Buzam A Calessa (just call her B.C.) is the stoic sub-commander, but she's not afraid to wear an outfit which leaves little doubt about what she's made of.
-Part comedy, part romance, part space opera, part fish-out-of-water story--okay, part eye candy as well--and all excellent.
+Part comedy, part romance, part space opera, part fish-out-of-water story--okay, part eye candy as well--and all great.

 Just a Line.